The 2026 Boston University Regional Brain Bee was held on:

 The BU Regional Brain Bee is a regional chapter of the International Brain Bee, an annual competition for high school students testing their knowledge in the field of neuroscience, sponsored in part by the Society for Neuroscience, the largest professional Neuroscience society in the world.

-The winner of our regional competition will represent Boston University at the 2025 US National Brain Bee, which will be held in person at the Rutgers University Robert Wood Johnson Medical School in New Jersey, through May 3 – 4, 2025.
+The winner of our regional competition will represent Boston University at the 2026 US National Brain Bee, which will be held in person on Saturday, April 25 at the University of California, Irvine

-National champions from around the world will go on to compete in the 2025 International Brain Bee, which will be held virtually in conjunction with the Society for Neuroscience Annual Meeting in San Diego, CA in late September.
+National champions from around the world will go on to compete in the 2026 International Brain Bee, which will be held virtually in conjunction with the Society for Neuroscience Annual Meeting in late September.

 Competition Format: